HenrikJoreteg/templatizer/README.md

 ```

 The awesome thing is... there are no external dependencies because they're just functions at this point.
 Crazy fast, SO MUCH WIN!!!!

+## License

+MIT

+If you think this is cool, you should follow me on twitter: [@HenrikJoreteg](http://twitter.com/henrikjoreteg)